Office of the Dead: In the preconciliar form

 The "Libera me de morte æterna", which is found more complete in the ancient manuscripts, dates also from an early period (see Cabrol in "Dict. d'archéol. et de liturgie", s. v.
 Absoute).
-Mgr Batiffol remarks that it is not of Roman origin, but it is very ancient (Hist. du brév., 148).
+Pierre Batiffol remarks that it is not of Roman origin, but it is very ancient (Hist. du brév., 148).
 The distinctive character of the Mass, its various epistles, its tract, its offertory in the form of a prayer, the communion (like the offertory) with versicles, according to the ancient custom, and the sequence "Dies Iræ" (q.v.; concerning its author see also BURIAL), it is impossible to dwell upon here.
 The omission of the Alleluia, and the kiss of peace is also characteristic of this mass.
 There was a time when the Alleluia was one of the chants customary at funeral services (see Dict. d'archéol. et de liturgie, s. v.
 Alleluia, I, 1235).
 Later it was looked upon exclusively as a song of joy, and was omitted on days of penance (e.g. Lent and ember week), sometimes in Advent, and at all funeral ceremonies.
 It is replaced today by a tract.
 A treatise of the 8th-9th century published by Muratori (Liturg.
 Rom. vet., II, 391) shows that the Alleluia was then suppressed.
 The omission of the kiss of peace at Mass is probably because that ceremony preceded the distribution of the Eucharist to the faithful and was a preparation for it, so, as communion is not given at the Mass for the Dead, the kiss of peace was suppressed.